Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 As shown in the above code,
 MacroConstructor generates macroop class definition.
 Note that
-%(alloc_microops)s on line 130 is replaced by microop class instantiating code translated into CPP.
+%(alloc_microops)s (line 130) is replaced by
-Note that this code has been generated by invocation of getAllocaotr of microops.
+the constructor code of the microop classes generated by the getAllocator of the python counterpart of the microops.
-And other required initialization statements and are generated rest of the substitution such as %(adjust_env)s.
+And other required initialization statements are generated as a result of rest of the substitution such as %(adjust_env)s.
 And the MacroDisassembly template adds generateDisassembly method of macroop class.